Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 With the `removeProduct` query worker in place, you've successfully set up the "Delete" operation as part of your CRUD API.

 Now that you've created query workers for all CRUD operations, you have successfully built your CRUD API.
-The next step is to create a search view to enable advanced search capabilities on your shoe store catalog dataset.
+The next step is to create a search view to enable advanced search capabilities on your shoe store inventory.

-## Create a Search View for Inventory
+## 4. Create a Search View for the Inventory Collection

-Now that we have data in the `inventory` collection, we can enable high-performance search on various collections and fields in the document store.
-To do this, we will create a search view named `inventory_view`.
+Now that you have data in the `inventory` collection, it's time to enable high-performance search on various fields in the document store.

+Create a search view named `inventory_view`.
+Follow the instructions in [Create a Search View](../search/views/create-search-views.md) to create the `inventory_view` search view.

-To create the `inventory_view` search view, you need to map the following fields:
+When you create the `inventory_view` search view, map the following fields:

 - size
 - quantity